JanneMattila/www/docs/_posts/2024/04/2024-04-15-dotnet-6-support-ends.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/15/dotnet-6-support-ends/acr2.png" %}

-It does help me to identify the old images and their vulnerabilities but it does not really help looking for near future end of support dates.
+It does help me to identify the old images and their vulnerabilities, but it does not really help looking for near future end of support dates.

 Obviously, I can solve the mystery of the `DOCKER|jannemattila/webapp-myip:1.1.4` by looking at the Dockerfile: